BRVC-ORG/Prospectus/README.md

 29 September

-- What if it were to be found out that some country with known cyberwarfare-capabilities and with known ASIC manufacturing capabilities has had not only physical (ASICs) but SHA-/AES- rootkit(s) this entire time?
+- Thought experiment for possible future dCEH inclusion (?): What if it were to be found out that some country with known cyberwarfare-capabilities and with known ASIC manufacturing capabilities has had not only physical (ASICs) but SHA-/AES- rootkit(s) this entire time?
 And posts the entire contents online, completely-verifiable?
 Would we start to selectively de-legitimize some BTC?
 Would we abandon SHA- and AES- altogether?
 Would this kind/type of event finally make people focus on the actual hashing algorithms and notsomuch software-side of Bitcoin (BTC)?
 Eventually we are going to have to work with, in a truly "work with" sense, the SHA- and AES- toolset.

 - Bitcoin Pocket Reference (?)